 To predict how long new customers, on average, will remain with you.

-To analyse the reasons why customers unsubscribe, and formulate strategies to increase CLTV.
+To analyze the reasons why customers unsubscribe, and formulate strategies to increase CLTV.

 In conjunction with other metrics to get a fuller picture of how your business is performing.